-- Your baby may sleep for up to 6 hours at night, make sure he is well-fed and sleeps in a safe and clean environment.
+- Your baby may sleep for up to 6 hours at night.
+Make sure he is well-fed and sleeps in a safe and clean environment.
 Make sure you do not cover his face while he is sleeping.

 - Daily tummy time will help your baby develop his neck and back muscles.
 Ensure that he gets tummy time daily under your supervision.

 - It is recommended that you talk to your baby.
-Your 7-week-old fussy baby may feel comforted and it will also help in developing his listening skills.
+Your 7-week-old fussy baby may feel comforted, and it will also help in developing his listening skills.

-- Change your baby’s diaper regularly as babies are prone to having diaper rash.
+- Change your baby’s diaper regularly, as babies are prone to having diaper rash.
 Keep his groin area dry and clean.

-- In order to refrain your baby from throwing up, feed at regular intervals, keep your baby calm and offer a little amount of milk or formula at each time.
+- In order to refrain your baby from throwing up, feed at regular intervals, keep your baby calm and offer a small amount of milk or formula at each time.
 But if breast milk is sufficient for your baby, you don’t need to formula feed him.

-- Do not jolt or shake your baby as it may cause permanent damage to his brain.
+- Do not jolt or shake your baby, as it may cause permanent damage to his brain.

-- After every meal burp your baby to help release the stomach gases.
+- After every meal, burp your baby to help release the stomach gases.

 - Refrain from consuming alcohol and smoking until the time you are breastfeeding your baby.